streetpea/chiaki-ng/docs/setup/steaming.md

 3. Choose `Chiaki-launcher.sh` as your game

+    !!!
+Tip "If You're missing `Chiaki-launcher.sh`, You Skipped the Automation Section"

+        `Chiaki-launcher.sh` is a script to launch Chiaki without the main gui, resulting in a much better experience on the Steam Deck ([click for details](../updates/done.md#enabled-automated-launch){target="_blank" rel="noopener"}) and makes it [easier to use the 3 games modes](../updates/done.md#3-view-modes-for-non-standard-screen-sizes){target="_blank" rel="noopener"}.
+If `Chiaki-launcher.sh` is missing, you almost certainly skipped the automation section.
+Don't worry, the fix is easy! :relaxed: Please complete the [Automation section](automation.md){target="_blank" rel="noopener"} now and come back here afterward.
+It should take you ~ 5 minutes.
+Luckily, :four_leaf_clover: there is a helper script that does most of the work for you!
+You simply answer a few questions I walk you through.

     1. Choose `File type: All Files` at the bottom of the screen

     2. Choose `/home/deck` from the dropdown at the top of the screen and then navigate by clicking on each folder to the folder `/home/deck/.var/app/re.chiaki.Chiaki4deck/config/Chiaki`